Financial Aid/Scholarships for Study Abroad Programs

 If you receive Financial Aid you may use it towards your SBCC Study Abroad program.
 To find out if you are eligible for Financial Aid and to apply visit the Financial Aid page or meet with your financial aid advisor.
 The Financial Aid Office is located in the Student Services Building, Room # SS-210.
 They can also advise you on grants and loans.

-SBCC offers a limited number of scholarships for qualified study abroad program participants.
+SBCC offers a number of scholarships for qualified study abroad program participants.
 To access the scholarship application, please visit the SBCC Scholarships website and complete the online application.
 Most of these study abroad scholarships are need-based, although some merit-based scholarships are also available.
-The study abroad scholarship awards usually vary from $300 to $2,500.
+The study abroad scholarship awards usually vary from $500 to $2,500.
+Complete the General Application to be considered for SBCC scholarships such as departmental scholarships which can be used during the program.
+Study Abroad scholarship applications are only for Study Abroad programs and do not require the General Scholarship Application.

 The U.S. Department of State’s Benjamin A. Gilman International Scholarship is a grant program that enables students of limited financial means to study or intern abroad, thereby gaining skills critical to our national security and economic competitiveness.